C++ Namespaces and Using Declarations

 }

-We can popualte namespaces with any of the constructs we've seen before.
-This can include variables, functions and even complete classes:
+We can populate namespaces with classes, functions, variables, and any of the constructs we've seen before:

 return x + y;